Bruceforce/vaultwarden-backup/README.md

 ## Why vaultwarden-backup?

 You might ask yourself "Why should I use a container for backing up my vaultwarden files if I can just include them in my regular backup?".
-One caveat of using regular backup software for database is, that you shoud always stop your database server before you make a backup or you will risk data loss.
+One caveat of using regular backup software for databases is, that you shoud always stop your database server before you make a backup or you will risk data loss.
 To prevent this a proper backup command for your database should be used.

 Of course you could just create a cron job on your host with something like `sqlite3 "$VW_DATABASE_URL" ".backup '$BACKUP_FILE_DB'"` and back up the additional files and folders (like the attachments folder), using your preferred backup solution.

 However on some systems you are not able to add cronjobs by yourself, for example common NAS venderos don't allow this.
 That's why this image exists.
-Additionally it also includes the most important files and puts them in a `tar.gz` archive from where on your regular backup software could handle this files.
+Additionally it also includes the most important files and puts them in a `tar.xz` archive from where on your regular backup software could handle this files.

 ## Which files are included in the backup?

 By default all files that are recommended to backup by the official Vaultwarden wiki <https://github.com/dani-garcia/vaultwarden/wiki/Backing-up-your-vault> are backed up per default.
+You can modify this behavior with environment variables.

 ## Usage

 Since version v0.0.7 you can always use the `latest` tag, since the image is build with multi-arch support.
 Of course you can always use the version tags `vx.y.z` to stick to a specific version.
 Note however that there will be no security updates for the